Ms Tara Beattie, BA (Juris), LLM dt Rt, LLM

 Prior to commencing her PhD, Tara worked at the Council of Europe in the Department for Equality and Human Dignity.
 She has also worked and interned at several human rights NGOs and charitable trusts in London.

-Tara's current research is funded by an Arts and Humanities Research Council (AHRC) doctoral studentship award.
+Tara's current research is funded by an Arts and Humanities Research Council (AHRC) Northern Bridge DTP studentship award.
 Her thesis challenges the legitimacy of pornography regulations in England & Wales, with particular regard to simulated adult pornography possession offences.
 The research aims to extend beyond a merely liberal defence of pornography, through exploring values within and understandings of sexuality, privacy, and cultural harm.
 It then seeks to analyse the possession offence through a human rights, and rights-philosophical, framework.

 Previous Teaching Commitments